 Shares of total return-based restricted stock vest to the extent the Company's absolute total returns for certain pre-determined three -year periods exceed predetermined goals.
 The amount subject to vesting ranges from zero to 150%.
-Notwithstanding the Company's absolute total return, if the Company's total return exceeds 100% of the peer group total return index, at least 75% of total return-based restricted stock issued will vest at the end of the applicable period.
-The weighted average grant date fair value of such shares of total return-based restricted stock issued in 2016, 2015 and 2014 was determined to be \$41.37, \$43.77 and \$35.58, respectively, and is amortized over the respective three-year period or the service period, if shorter, for employees who are or will become eligible under the Company's retirement plan.
+Notwithstanding the Company's absolute total return, if the Company's total return exceeds 100% of the average peer group total return index, at least 75% of total return-based restricted stock issued will vest at the end of the applicable period.
+The weighted average grant date fair value of such shares of total return-based restricted stock issued in 2017, 2016 and 2015 was determined to be \$49.59, \$41.37 and \$43.77, respectively, and is amortized over the respective three-year period or the service period, if shorter, for employees who are or will become eligible under the Company's retirement plan.
 The fair values of the total return-based restricted stock granted were determined at the grant dates using a Monte Carlo simulation model and the following assumptions: